coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

             data-help='#ResultHelpYoutube'>
           </div>
 ```
-In the above example we specified the ```data-query``` to be executed as '@title="[FIELD1]" @filetype=YoutubeVideo'.
+In the above example we specified the ```data-query``` to be executed as ```'@title="[FIELD1]" @filetype=YoutubeVideo'```.
 The ```data-fields``` (in this case title) was used to fill up the [FIELD1] in the query.
 So only when the end user clicked a button, the query would be executed.
 That was the first behavior of the component.

-Because we changed the layout to use tabs on a result, it did not look very professional if people would see 4 different tabs and when they would click on them a 'No results' message was shown.
-Bad user-experience!
+Because we changed the layout to use tabs on a result, it did not look very professional.
+That's because if someone was to click on one of the 4 different tabs, they would be presented with a 'No results' message.
+Bad user experience!

 We added an additional check inside the ```CoveoDetailsAndRelated``` component.
 It will execute a query with the ```data-key-check``` field.
 If the key with the value is not present in the data, the associated tab is hidden.
 A much better user-experience.
-BUT BE AWARE, if 10 results are displayed this means 10 additional queries!!!
+However, be aware.
+If 10 results are displayed this will perform an additional 10 queries!
 ``` javascript
 //***************************
 //composeQuery